demisto/demisto-sdk/demisto_sdk/commands/validate/README.md

 * **-f, --fix**
 Wether to autofix failing validations with an available auto fix or not.
 * **--config-path**
-Path for a config file to run, if not given - will run the default path at: ...
+Path for a config file to run, if not given - will run the default path at: [demisto_sdk/commands/validate/default_config.toml](default_config.toml)
+* **--ignore-support-level**
+Wether to skip validations based on their support level or not.
+* **--skip-old-validate**
+Wether to skip the old validate flow.
+* **--run-new-validate**
+Wether to run the new validate flow.

 **Examples**: